AnnaWilliford/SWC_Fall2019_test/Lesson2_IntroToR.md

     Symbol `>` means that the R is ready for the next command.
 If you enter incomplete commands, you will see `+` which means that the system is waiting for you to complete the command.
 You can always press 'Esc' to return to `>` when stuck with `+` at the prompt.

-The best thing about R is that it has inbuilt things so you do not have to type a lot when you type sq, press tab, it gives you all options of words that start with sq and you gotta select the one you want simply hit tab again or hit enter and you are there Another thing is that when you type a parenthesis it automatically gives you both the opening and the closing brackets and it is the same thing with the quotes
+There is a handy feature that allows you to enter commands without typing them all out (known as autocomplete).
+For example, instead of typing `sqrt`, if you type `sq` and press `tab`, you see all words that start with `sq`.
+You can select the command you are looking for and press `enter`.

-So in the parenthesis type 64, hit enter and the output is your result These are all numbers so far we have used, but can you tell R to give you some non-math output?
+Notice also that when you type a parenthesis `(` it automatically gives you both the opening and the closing brackets `()`.
+Type 64 inside the parantheses, hit `enter` and the output is your result.
+R console behaves similarly with quates.

   > print("How are you?")
   > print(64)